Perlorian: Nameneko: a Japanese fad

 Photographer Satoru Tsuda originally didn't like cats, but in 1979 he took in four tiny kittens he'd found abandoned at a dry cleaner's shop near his home, taking care of them just as a mother cat would.
 After a few months he noticed one of them ("Matakichi", named after the dry cleaning business in which he was found) playing with some doll clothes, and the idea for Perlorian was born.
 The first item was a poster of Matakichi dressed as a motorcycle gang member with the slogan "All Japan Fast Feline Federation — You Won’t Lick Us!".
 The poster went on to sell 8 million copies and launched a craze for more items.
 Hundreds of items would be released in a short time, including novelty fake IDs, underwear, and a handheld video game.
 Like most fads the initial craze dissipated quickly, but Namennayo items are still being produced and in 2010 the brand celebrated its 30th anniversary.

-Perlorian in America
+Perlorian in North America

 Marketed as Perlorian in the United States, Tsuda's cat merchandise was popular for a time in the mid-1980s but never reached the heights it had in Japan.
 Perlorian items for the US market included a series of four children's books with text by Suzanne Green and a 1983 set of trading cards by Topps.
 Internet humour site I-Mockery named the card set among the worst trading cards ever created.
 Fotofolio published another wave of Perlorian postcards circa 2004.